In English

 Arsenal Square and Paço do Frevo Museum

-From there, head back towards Praça do Arsenal (Arsenal Square), where the Malakoff Tower is located.
-This a cultural space that houses exhibitions, an astronomical observatory and a viewpoint.
-Around the square you will also find bars and restaurants with a pleasant atmosphere.
+From there, head towards Praça do Arsenal (Arsenal Square), where you’ll find Malakoff Tower.
+This cultural space hosts exhibitions, an observatory, and a viewpoint.
+Surrounding the square are bars and restaurants with a relaxed atmosphere.

-But the biggest highlight there is Paço do Frevo, a museum dedicated to Frevo, which is a musical rhythm and dance extremely important for Pernambuco (and played everywhere during our Carnival parties).
+The main highlight here is Paço do Frevo, a museum dedicated to Frevo, an essential rhythm and dance in Pernambuco (especially during Carnival).

-The collection is not that large, and most things are in Portuguese only, but it’s a beautiful place.
-You’ll get to hear the frevo playing, observe the details of the estandartes (banners held by Carnival groups) displayed beneath your feet, and see the photos that showcase a bit of what this cultural celebration is about.
+The museum’s collection is small, and much of it is in Portuguese only, but it’s a beautiful place.
+You’ll hear frevo music, see estandartes (banners used by Carnival groups) displayed below your feet, and view photos that capture this cultural celebration.

-You can also take part in free workshops to learn how to dance a bit of frevo, depending on their schedule.
+You can also join free workshops to learn frevo dancing, depending on the schedule.

 Address: Rua da Guia, 117, Bairro do Recife